-The equipment, (helmet, life vest, etc...) contributes to your safety, yet caution remains the best safety device of them all.
-Keep in mind that no one controls the kite at 100%.
-Learn, to look around, to pin point the struggling kitesurfers, and to choose a safe spot.
+Safety equipment, (helmet, life vest, etc...) contributes to your safety, yet caution remains the best safety device of them all.
+Keep in mind that no one controls the wind, so always be aware of the weather.
+Learn to look around to choose a safe path, and to pin point struggling kiteboarders or other hazards.